steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 ## objc_msgSendSuper vs. objc_msgSendSuper2

-There are two versions of the `super` call, and the difference is minor but important: `objc_msgSendSuper` starts looking at the current class, which would cause an endless loop in the above code, while `objc_msgSendSuper2` looks for the superclass.
+There are two versions of the `super` call, and the difference is minor but important: `objc_msgSendSuper` starts looking for an implementation of the selector at the current class, which would cause an endless loop in the above code, while `objc_msgSendSuper2` looks for the superclass.

+With `objc_msgSendSuper` it is possible to skip multiple overridden implementations and directly target what you want to call. `objc_msgSendSuper2` is better tailored for a dynamic lookup, as it always fetches the superclass at runtime, so this even calls the correct super implementation if the class hierarchy is changed at runtime.

 I’ve seen the compiler only emit `objc_msgSendSuper2`, but both need to be there forever, as they are both ABI.